padrino/padrino-docs/guides/05_controllers/01_overview.html.md

 Suppose we wanted to add routes to our Padrino application, and we want to organize a set of related routes within a more structured grouping.
-Padrino has the notion of a ‘controller’ block which can group related routes and make URL generation much easier.
+Padrino has the notion of a 'controller' block which can group related routes and make URL generation much easier.
 Simply add a `controllers.rb` file or `app/controllers` folder and create a file as such: